brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

 # Introduction

 The Reflection design from [@P2996R13] was based on a model of having consteval-only types to prevent reflections from leaking to runtime.
-But we've run into issues and limitations with that approach, so we propose that, for C++26, we change instead to a consteval-only value.
+But we've run into issues and limitations with that approach, so we propose that, for C++26, we change instead to a consteval-only value model.
 This solves the same problems, but has additional benefits.

 # Issues with Consteval-only Types